Ronin15/Dungeon_Mauler/README.md

-Dungeon crawler -> Hand on Rust book, but with some of my personal tweaks for practice.
+Dungeon crawler -> Hands on Rust book, but with some of my personal tweaks for practice.